danielptv/bookmark-bar-switcher/README.md

 ### Edit bookmark bars

-You can add, rename and remove bookmark bars directly from inside the extension:
+You can add, rename, reorder and remove bookmark bars directly from inside the extension:

 * **Add:** Type the name of your new bar into the input field at the bottom and confirm with ***ENTER*** or by pressing the ***ADD*** button.
 * **Edit:** Either use the ***EDIT*** button next to the bar you want to edit or double-click it.
 Type your new name and confirm with ***ENTER*** or by pressing the ***SAVE*** button.
+* **Reorder:** Drag the bookmark bar to its desired position with your mouse and drop it there.
 * **Remove:** Enter the ***EDIT*** mode and press the ***DELETE*** button.

 ## How it works